valentermz/MyDissertation/README.md

 - The double spacing affects matrix environments.
 These should be fixed on the class, but it can also be done by hand by adding `\renewcommand*{\arraystretch}{0.65}` or `\singlespacing` before the matrix environment.

 I've created an environment `"metadata"` to include Keywords and MSC.
 The definition is in `valente.sty`.

+Several fonts are not available in the required sizes.
+The package `lmodern` fixes some issues but not all.